Zeeyed/Notes-Back-End/README.md

 # Note Back End
-> Note back end is a REST API build to provide CRUD operations to the Note app
+> Note back end is a RESTful API build to provide CRUD operations to the Note app using Node.js, Express and MongoDB.

 # Getting started